jerrybuks/Bcoins/README.md

 ###
 ```

-Also Integates seamlesslly with Vue and Apollo Client
+Also Integates seamlessly with Vue and Apollo Client

 # Documentation

 You can check out the official BuyCoins Documentation on their [website](https://developers.buycoins.africa/) for more detailed explanations of how each query/mutuation works.
-This library implements all the possible queries and mutuations in the BuyCoins docs except for webhook section.
+This library implements all the possible queries and mutuations in the BuyCoins docs except the webhook section.

 In order to support both usage in vanilla js and easy integration with Apollo client and other Js frameworks, the library export a setupBCoins function, which is used for the initial authorization setup and in addition exports all the methods which calls the different graphql queries and mutuations api calls